 However, when it comes to learning English, it seems that Aboriginal people are repeatedly told that they must learn English, yet no language learning programs are provided for them.

-I remember my early days in Arnhem land when expatriates staff were forced to learn Yolngu Matha.
+I remember my early days in Arnhem land when expatriate staff were forced to learn Yolngu Matha.
 One Balanda (English first language) lady could read and write it perfectly.
 She was so good at writing Yolngu Matha she could write what local people were saying and read Yolngu Matha text perfectly.
-But apart from a few very simple words, she didn’t have a clue what any of it meant.
-So let’s get the cart behind the horse and have some real Yolngu Matha to English programs.
+But apart from a few very simple words, she didn’t have a clue what any of them meant.
+So let’s get the cart behind the horse and have some real Yolngu Matha to English, English learning programs so the people can understand what they are writing.

 This morning I showed the young man some elementary open-source learning programs we have already developed on our Djambatjmarram website.
 These are now being used by people like himself, in formal school settings or in their everyday life.
 What we need, though, is a full Yolngu Matha to English learning program available 24/7.
 Why Warriors would be happy to help develop this if we could get support for it.
 We have the will, the know-how, and the online learning platform; we just need the funding to produce it.
 Once produced, this program could remain in use for decades and would align and be used together with primary school bilingual resources, saving the government a fortune and the future of many Yolngu youth, like this boy.